Giving

 Admissions

-• The class that entered in fall 2022 boasted an LSAT median of 163 and GPA median of 3.7 — the highest medians in our school’s history.
+- The combined entering class LSAT median is 163 and the GPA median is 3.7 — the highest medians in our school’s history.

-• The class that entered in fall 2022 class is 69% women, 35% students of color, 30% LGBTQ+ and 17% are the first in their family to attend college.
+- The class is 69% women, 35% students of color, 30% of the class identify as LGBTQ+ and 17% are the first in their family to attend college.

 Co-op and Career Development

-• Law.com recently ranked Northeastern Law among the top 50 “go-to” law schools based on large law firm recruitment.
+- Law.com ranked Northeastern Law in the top 50 “go-to” law schools for large law firm recruitment.

 Centers of Excellence